-- 19. (1) If a party lodges a written outline of argument after the date provided by this Practice Direction or directed by the Court, a judge of appeal or registrar, that party must lodge a written explanation in the registry. - (2) The explanation must include details of when the legal representative (if any) was instructed in the appeal, and the reason for the delay. - (3) The explanation may be contained either within the written outline or separately.
-If separately, the party must lodge 5 copies of the explanation in the registry and additionally serve a copy on each party.
+- 19. (1) If a party lodges a written outline of argument after the date provided by this must lodge a written explanation in the registry. - (2) The explanation must include details of when the legal representative (if any) was instructed in the appeal, and the reason for the delay. - (3) The explanation may be contained either within the written outline or separately.
+If separately, the party must lodge five copies of the explanation in the registry and additionally serve a copy on each party.